barisutagensen/furima-37150/README.md

 | item          | references | null: false, foreign_key: true |

 ### Association
-- belongs_to: user
+- belongs_to :user
-- belongs_to: item
+- belongs_to :item
-- has_one: shipping_information
+- has_one :shipping_information

 ## shipping_informationsテーブル